Shreyas-V06/SmartHire-Backend/README.md

 ## 🙌 Credits

 This project was developed by **Runtime Terror** as part of **Epitome 25** to enhance AI-driven hiring.
 Special thanks to:

-Sohan, Saahil, and Me – For designing, building, and optimizing the system.
+Sohan, Saahil, and Me (Shreyas) – For designing, building, and optimizing the system. <br>
-Open-Source Community – For the tools and frameworks that made this possible.
+Open-Source Community – For the tools and frameworks that made this possible. <br>
-Friends & Supporters – For valuable feedback and insights.
+Friends & Supporters – For valuable feedback and insights. <br>
-AI Tools – For powering the core of our system.
+AI Tools – For powering the core of our system. <br>

 Built with ☕, ❤️, and endless debugging..